maartenpaul/NL-BIOMERO/web/README.md

 - Renames the default titles of buttons (defined in .omero config file)
 - From the middle_header removes unnecessary buttons like 'History' as its functionality is replaced by Database Pages.
 - From the middle_header replaced 'Any Value' title with more intuitive 'Annotation Search' title.
+- Reformatitng the middle_header 'Scripts' and 'Activites' buttons.
+The legacy icons for these buttons were innapropiate; for some reason, the settings and recycling icons were used.
+Now, a more appropiate icon and styling has been applied to make it easier for users to find and recognize the buttons.
-- Added functionality that constricts the top corner OMERO title and icon to leave more room for middle_header buttons
+- Added functionality that constricts the top corner OMERO title and icon to leave more room for middle_header buttons (not shown).
     ![middle_header before](/web/Documentation/Images/middle_header_before.PNG)
     ![middle_header after](/web/Documentation/Images/middle_header_after.PNG)
 - From the left_panel_toolbar: Removes Shares tab (discontinued functionality), and Create Share button from left_panel_toolbar.